1297rohit/PigCount/README.md

 # To get the images from video run extract_unique_frames_from_video.py
 ## Update the video file name and run the code
 # Custom Vision Export Object Detection Models
-This model is exported from [Custom Vision Service](https://customvision.ai)

 ## Prerequisites
 (For TensorFlow Lite model) TensorFlow Lite 2.1 or newer